Cocoa and Cocoa Preparations from Canada Tariff: 10% (2026)

 Among US trading partners for cocoa and cocoa preparations, Canada plays a notable role, with approximately $783B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of cocoa and cocoa preparations from Canada are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of cocoa and cocoa preparations from Canada are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Cocoa and Cocoa Preparations (HTS Chapter 18) carry an average MFN duty rate of 3.5% in addition to the Section 122 tariff.
+Cocoa and Cocoa Preparations (HTS Chapter 18) carry an average MFN duty rate of 3.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Canada.

 Canada is party to the USMCA, which may provide preferential or duty-free access for qualifying cocoa and cocoa preparations.
 Importers should verify rules of origin requirements to take advantage of preferential rates.